RosettaCommons/documentation/rosetta_basics/constraint-file.md

     <i>score term: angle_constraint</i>

     * Angle between Atom2-\>Atom1 vector and Atom2-\>Atom3 vector; the angle (passed as a value to the Func) appears to be measured in radians
+    * NOTE: AngleConstraint uses atom numbers to internally track the constrained atoms for efficiency.
+If the atom numbers change while the AngleConstraint is in the pose, the constraint could be applied to the wrong atoms.
+If you know your atom numbers will not change while the constraint is in the pose, AngleConstraint is the best option, but if they might change (e.g. by design or changing residue type set), NamedAngleConstraint will ensure that the correct atoms are constrained.

 -   NamedAngle: `NamedAngle Atom1_Name Atom1_ResNum Atom2_Name Atom2_ResNum Atom3_Name Atom3_ResNum Func_Type Func_Def       `